• Home

 Tools for Managing Finances

-Tools for Managing Small Business Finances
+Accounting Tools for Small Business

 QuickBooks Online Simple Start - QuickBooks is my hands down best recommendation for small business bookkeeping.
-It's a true accounting program (unlike some other online options), yet it's easy to use.
-QuickBooks is simple and straightforward to navigate, even for the non-accountant, and since every accountant knows how to use QuickBooks, it's easy to hand your bookkeeping off to a bookkeeper when your business grows!
-Take a look at my Quick Start Guide to QuickBooks for tips on how to get started.
+It's a true accounting program (unlike some other simplified apps), but it’s still easy for non-accountants to use.
+It’s intuitive, well-supported, and widely recognized — making it effortless to hand things off to a bookkeeper when your business grows.
+Check out at my Quick Start Guide to QuickBooks for easy setup tips.

 Tools for Etsy Sellers